Tour Code: 2932MPC

 Duration: 40 minutes

-Pass By: Ha'penny Bridge, Dublin, County Dublin
+Pass By: Ha'penny Bridge, 14 Bachelors Walk Wellington Quay, Dublin Ireland

 The Ha'penny Bridge, known later for a time as the Penny Ha'penny Bridge, and officially the Liffey Bridge, is a pedestrian bridge built in May 1816 over the River Liffey in Dublin, Ireland.
 Made of cast iron, the bridge was cast in Shropshire, England.